Introduction

 - Himalaya Destination — Top weekend treks near Delhi (quick specs)

-We synthesized overlapping guidance from reputable trekking operators, tourism portals, and planning resources to create a single, practical field guide for 2025.
+We synthesized overlapping guidance from reputable trekking operators, tourism portals, and planning resources to create a single, practical field guide for current trips.